ShreevathsaR/advanced-url-shortner/README.md

 - Overall analytics for all URLs created by the user.

 ### Rate Limiting
-- Restricts the number of short URLs a user can create within a given timeframe.
+- Restricts the number of short URLs a user can create within a given timeframe using **express-rate limiter**.

 ### Caching
 - Implemented caching with **Redis** for better performance and reduced database load.